electron-userland/electron-builder/docs/configuration/appx.md

 * <code id="AppXOptions-publisher">publisher</code> String - The Windows Store publisher.
 Not used if AppX is build for testing.
 See [AppX Package Code Signing](#appx-package-code-signing) below.
 * <code id="AppXOptions-publisherDisplayName">publisherDisplayName</code> String - A friendly name for the publisher that can be displayed to users.
 Corresponds to [Properties.PublisherDisplayName](https://msdn.microsoft.com/en-us/library/windows/apps/br211460.aspx).
 Defaults to company name from the application metadata.
 * <code id="AppXOptions-languages">languages</code> Array&lt;String&gt; | String - The list of [supported languages](https://docs.microsoft.com/en-us/windows/uwp/globalizing/manage-language-and-region#specify-the-supported-languages-in-the-apps-manifest) that will be listed in the Windows Store.
 The first entry (index 0) will be the default language.
 Defaults to en-US if omitted.
+* <code id="AppXOptions-addAutoLaunchExtension">addAutoLaunchExtension</code> Boolean - Whether to add auto launch extension.
+Defaults to `true` if [electron-winstore-auto-launch](https://github.com/felixrieseberg/electron-winstore-auto-launch) in the dependencies.

 Inherited from `TargetSpecificOptions`: